 Public Key (Pubkey)

 A 2D point on an elliptic curve secp256k1 that is produced by multiplying a predefined “generator” point by a private key.
-Usually it is represented by a pair of 256-bit numbers (“uncompressed public key”), but can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
-A special hash of a public key is called address.
+Usually it is represented by a pair of 256-bit numbers (“uncompressed public key”), but it can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
+A special hash of a public key is called an address.
 Typical LBRY transactions contain public keys or addresses in the output scripts and signatures in the input scripts.

 A README is a file included in all code repositories that includes basic information about that project.
 More in (/resources/repository-standards).